Balint817/SearchPlusPlus/README.md

 	- See the `Custom Tags` section.

 **Strings:**
-- Searching terms with spaces must be done in a string: `key:"value with spaces"`
+- Searching terms with spaces must be done in a string (quotes): `key:"value with spaces"`
 - Searching quotes requires you to prefix them with a backslash: `key:"a \"quotes\" b`
-	- **From this point on, this will be referred to as "escaping a character"**
+	- **From this point on, this will be referred to as "escaping"**
 	- **This can only be done inside strings (quoted searches)**
 - Searching a backslash: `key:\`
 - Searching a backslash inside a string requires you to escape it: `key:"\\"`